common name: green lynx spider

-The female P. viridans is a large spider often 12 to 22 mm in length, averaging approximately 16 mm; the more slender, lighter male is somewhat smaller, averaging 12 mm in length.
+The female Peucetia viridans is a large spider, 12 to 22 mm in length, with an average length of 16 mm; the male is somewhat smaller and more slender, with an average length of 12 mm.
 The cephalothorax is highest in the eye region, where it is quite narrow, but broadens out considerably behind.
-The body is bright transparent green in life (the vivid green pigment washes out rapidly in alcohol), and usually with a red patch between the eyes and with red spots over the body, as a whole varying in number and size.
+The body is bright transparent green in life (the vivid green pigment washes out rapidly in alcohol), and usually with a red patch between the eyes and red spots on the body, which vary in number and size between individuals.
 The eye region is clothed with white appressed hairs.
-Legs are paler green to yellow, quite long and thin, provided with very long, black spines, and covered with numerous black spots, particularly noticeable on the femora.
-Gertsch (1949) reported distinctive color variations in P. viridans, and Brady (1964) gave means for distinguishing P. viridans from P. longipalpis, particularly the males which have distinctively different genitalia.
+Legs are pale green to yellow, quite long and thin, with very long, black spines and numerous black spots, particularly noticeable on the femora.
+Gertsch (1949) reported distinctive color variations in Peucetia viridans, and Brady (1964) gave means for distinguishing Peucetia viridans from Peucetia longipalpis, particularly the males which have distinctive genitalia.

 Figure 2.
 Adult green lynx spider, Peucetia viridans (Hentz).
 Photograph by University of Florida.

 Figure 3.
 Dorsal view of adult green lynx spider, Peucetia viridans (Hentz), attacking a wasp.
 Photograph by Michael Patnaude, University of Florida.